anthonycorletti/astrobase-showcase/pytorch-ml-lifecycle-full/README.md

 ## Deploying PyTorch Models to EKS with Astrobase

 So now all of this is fine and dandy ... but what if we want to deploy these features to AWS?

+Now, we have to gather these scripts into a containerized API and deploy them to EKS with Astrobase.

+Note that you might not want to use these examples as-is for production.
+Why?
+Well, you should be referencing external data stores and use multiple environments.
+What's great about Astrobase is that it's easy to build and shutdown training environments, so you would need to do some extra work to parameterize the dataset references and training steps.
+If you and your team need help doing this, [get in touch with us](mailto:anthony@astrobase.co)!

+__TODO__

 **Credits**
 - https://machinelearningmastery.com/pytorch-tutorial-develop-deep-learning-models/